uuupah/11ty_neocities/src/blog/three_albums_april_2024.md

 ---
-title: three albums - may 2024
+title: three albums - april 2024
 date: 2024-06-01
 ---

-i've had a hell of a couple of months that have somewhat impacted my blogging and art schedules, but i have to get in the three albums for may 2024 for the sake of my own sanity. theres a couple more things in the pipeline, so keep an eye on the blog!
+i've had a hell of a couple of months that have somewhat impacted my blogging and art schedules, but i have to get in the three albums for april 2024 for the sake of my own sanity. theres a couple more things in the pipeline, so keep an eye on the blog!

 [this month's playlist](https://open.spotify.com/playlist/0O7ekqMXB3kFaLmDMQOSd4)